coddingtonbear/taskwarrior-pomodoro-beeminder/README.md

 [DEFAULT]
 username=<YOUR BEEMINDER USERNAME>

+# Each section configures the application to post to a specific goal when
+# a task matches its constraints.
+If you do not specify a goal slug,
+# we'll assume that the goal slug in Beeminder matches the section name.

 # For incrementing a specific goal for only tasks having specified tags:
 # Note that tags are comma-separated, and *all* tags listed must be present
 # on the given task.
 If you would like to increment a given goal when either